Getting Started with Icom Transceiver Control

 in Commander's Configuration window select the Ports tab and in the Primary CAT Serial Port panel,

-designate the serial port that is connected to your radio interface; if Windows has assigned your radio interface a serial port number greater than 17, reassign it a number less than 17
+designate the serial port that is connected to your radio interface

 if an external interface is being used and it derives its power from the serial port's DTR and/or RTS modem control signals, set the selectors for these signals to On